bob-carpenter/bob-carpenter.github.io/_pages/projs.md

 {% include base_path %}

 Almost all of my projects are cooperative; if you'd like to get involved in one of these projects or have another project in mind, please let me know.
+My resarch focus is in algorithms and methodology.
+My development focus is in Stan's language and automatic differentiation library.

 ## Algorithms

-My main research is in algorithms.

-* Parallel Hamiltonian Monte Carlo
+#### Parallel Hamiltonian Monte Carlo

-    * *Pathfinder*: parallel algorithm to find first reasonable draw;
-      with Lu Zhang, Ben Bales, Aki Vehtari, Andrew Gelman
+* *Pathfinder*: parallel algorithm to find first reasonable draw; with Lu Zhang, Ben Bales, Aki Vehtari, Andrew Gelman

-    * *parallel covariance adaptation*: needs engineering for Stan; led by Ben Bales, Yi Zhang
+* *Parallel covariance adaptation*: needs engineering for Stan; led by Ben Bales, Yi Zhang

-	* *embarrassingly parallel MCMC*: needs to be engineered and evaluated on actual hardware
+* *Embarrassingly parallel MCMC*: needs to be engineered and evaluated on actual hardware

+#### Integrators for stiff Hamiltonains

-* *Hamiltonian integrators* for stiff and oscillatory Hamiltonians; with Chirag Modi, Alex Barnett
+* variable stepsize leapfrog and implicit midpoint integrators; with Chriag Modi, Alex Barnett

 ## Stan